Better than all the other options

-Browse our catalogue of over 40,615 diamondsSHOP NOW
+Browse our full catalogue of 139,920 slightly included diamondsSHOP NOW

 Inclusions are a diamond clarity term that refers to internal imperfections or natural characteristics in a diamond.
 Because diamonds are natural stone, no two are alike, and most feature some level of surface blemish or internal inclusion.
 Only IF and F clarity diamonds are considered truly "flawless."

 A slightly included (SI) diamond features inclusions visible under 10x magnification.
 The 360-degree views we offer are provided at 20x magnification, which is twice the magnification of a jeweller's loop.
 Under this magnification, you may notice a slight inclusion with even an IF clarity that would be imperceptible otherwise.

 An SI1 clarity grade is often considered eye-clean, which means it's difficult to see any blemishes without magnification.
 SI2 diamonds are a slightly less expensive grade, sometimes featuring inclusions that can be seen with the eye from certain angles.
 The shape of the diamond helps conceal inclusions as well.
 Round cuts can hide blemishes that would be visible in an emerald or asscher shape.